coreeng/knowledge-platform/knowledge-base/content/core-platform/features/platform-observability/feature-platform-sli-slo.md

 ## Principles

 * Having the right amount of SLIs & SLOs - too many causes attention fatigues, whereas too few causes oversight.
-* Excercising in a structured manner - drive the expectation using SLOs, measuring using SLIs, and implementing using metrics & alerts.
+* Exercising in a structured manner - drive the expectation using SLOs, measuring using SLIs, and implementing using metrics & alerts.
 * Perfect is the enemy of good - implement the SLOs & SLIs good enough and improve over time.
 * It’s not a close-door exercise - make sure it’s agreed with the business.
 * Alert must be actionable - if the alert is not actionable, it’s not an alert, it’s a notification.